Confused.com: Management

 Confused.com has undergone a high degree of management churn in recent years.
 At the top level, founding Managing Director Kate Armstrong, an IT consultant originally from Sydney, retired from the business in 2005, following the successful flotation of the Admiral Group.
 She was succeeded by Deborah Williams who took the reins from 2005 to 2007.
 The business underwent expansive growth in this period with profit hitting £36 million in 2007.
 It was with some degree of surprise therefore that the industry received news of Williams' departure to join a relatively unknown insurance broker.
 Williams was succeeded by Carlton Hood in the newly created position of CEO.
 The sector was shaken up by the ground breaking Compare the Market campaign in 2009; Confused.com, along with other established competitors, lost market share.
 Hood resigned abruptly in 2010 and was succeeded by Group FD Kevin Chidwick as an interim measure.

 Chidwick remained in place until January 2012, and was succeeded by Admiral Group senior manager Nic Weng Kan followed by Martin Coriat.
 Coriat was MD of Admiral-owned French comparison site LeLynx.fr until he took up the position of Confused.com CEO in October 2013.

 In August 2012, Joby Russell stepped into the role of Marketing Director.
 After overseeing the launch of the 'Brian the Robot' campaign and later toy promotions, Russell left the role in May 2015 to take up the role of CMO at online estate agents Purplebricks.com.
 In late 2015, Paul Troy was appointed the CMO role at Confused.com.
 Troy had previously worked for Moneysupermarket between 2011 and 2013 where he created the 'You're so money supermarket' campaign.

 In September 2017, Louise O'Shea was appointed as CEO of Confused.com taking over from Martin Coriat who himself was appointed as chief executive of Admiral-owned French comparison website LeLynx.
 O'Shea was promoted to the CEO position from her role as finance director at Confused.com.

 In May 2018, Confused.com announced the appointment of Sam Day as chief marketing officer, replacing Troy.

 In March 2023, Steve Dukes was appointed as the CEO of Confused.com as Louise O'Shea stepped down from the role after almost 6 years.
-Dukes joined Confused.com as the company’s first Chief Operating Officer in 2019.
-Before joining Confused.com, Dukes served in product leadership and general management roles in high growth companies within the financial services and eCommerce sectors.
-This included serving as CEO at Commuter Club, where he oversaw a period of key transformation within the company.
+Dukes joined Confused.com as the company's first Chief Operating Officer in 2019.
+Before joining Confused.com, Dukes was in product leadership and general management roles in high growth companies within the financial services and eCommerce sectors.
+He was CEO at Commuter Club.